aSetback/GoodBot/README.md

 +clean X
   Delete the previous X messages in chat (Note: this does not work on mesages older than 14 days)

-+nick Newname
-  Set your discord nickname, validated to be an allowed WoW name

-+quote
-  Display a random quote

-+quote add Your quote goes here
-  Add the specified quote

-+quote list
-  List all quotes

-+quote remove ID
-  Remove the quote with the specified ID

 +removeallpins
   Unpin all current pins in the current channel.